JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

   <li>.fill()</li>
 </ol>

 - The prefix `++y` operator will increment the variable before using, whereas the `y++` operator will increment that variable after using it.

+### Numbers Advanced
+- Numbers are always displayed in JS as decimals.
+Numbers are also only composed in a binary format (0 and 1's).
+- You shouldn't do really precise scientific or precise financial programs in JS due to the errors.
+- <strong>Parsing</strong> - can change a number to a string - i.e.
+- parseInt - will display the integer - it's important, for the second value to always put 10 to avoid bugs as JS works with 'base 10 - which are numbers 0-91'.
+  `console.log(Number.parseInt('30px', 10)) ---> 30` - this would equal 30 in the console.
+But in order to use this you have to ensure that the value starts with a number.